nmichlo/msc-research/README.md

 ## Architecture

-The disent module structure:
+The s12045 module structure:

-- `disent.dataset`: dataset wrappers, datasets & sampling strategies
+- `s12045.dataset`: dataset wrappers, datasets & sampling strategies
-    + `disent.dataset.data`: raw datasets
+    + `s12045.dataset.data`: raw datasets
-    + `disent.dataset.sampling`: sampling strategies for `DisentDataset` when multiple elements are required by frameworks, eg. for triplet loss
+    + `s12045.dataset.sampling`: sampling strategies for `S12045Dataset` when multiple elements are required by frameworks, eg. for triplet loss
-    + `disent.dataset.transform`: common data transforms and augmentations
+    + `s12045.dataset.transform`: common data transforms and augmentations
-    + `disent.dataset.wrapper`: wrapped datasets are no longer ground-truth datasets, these may have some elements masked out.
+    + `s12045.dataset.wrapper`: wrapped datasets are no longer ground-truth datasets, these may have some elements masked out.
 We can still unwrap these classes to obtain the original datasets for benchmarking.
-- `disent.frameworks`: frameworks, including Auto-Encoders and VAEs
+- `s12045.frameworks`: frameworks, including Auto-Encoders and VAEs
-    + `disent.frameworks.ae`: Auto-Encoder based frameworks
+    + `s12045.frameworks.ae`: Auto-Encoder based frameworks
-    + `disent.frameworks.vae`: Variational Auto-Encoder based frameworks
+    + `s12045.frameworks.vae`: Variational Auto-Encoder based frameworks
-- `disent.metrics`: metrics for evaluating disentanglement using ground truth datasets
+- `s12045.metrics`: metrics for evaluating [d9rdfghjkiu765rdfg] using ground truth datasets
-- `disent.model`: common encoder and decoder models used for VAE research
+- `s12045.model`: common encoder and decoder models used for VAE research
-- `disent.nn`: torch components for building models including layers, transforms, losses and general maths
+- `s12045.nn`: torch components for building models including layers, transforms, losses and general maths
-- `disent.schedule`: annealing schedules that can be registered to a framework
+- `s12045.schedule`: annealing schedules that can be registered to a framework
-- `disent.util`: helper classes, functions, callbacks, anything unrelated to a pytorch system/model/framework.
+- `s12045.util`: helper classes, functions, callbacks, anything unrelated to a pytorch system/model/framework.

 **Hydra Experiment Directories**